Sun1030/sun1030.github.io/README.md

 1. A step-by-step detailed introduction of how to host your own resume page on GitHub Pages.

-2. How do the steps you describe correspond to Andrew Etter's book _Modern Technical Writing_
+2. How do the steps correspond to Andrew Etter's book _Modern Technical Writing_

 ## Content:
 - [Prerequisites](#Prerequisites)